Early-Warning Signals of Grokking via Loss-Landscape Geometry: Discussion

 We previously proposed~\citep{xu2026integrability} that grokking corresponds to prolonged confinement on a low-dimensional execution manifold in weight space, during which transverse curvature barriers accumulate until the trajectory escapes into the generalizing solution.
 Our results confirm and extend this picture:

 \begin{enumerate} \item \textbf{Confinement.} On Dyck, PC1 captures 52--87\% of trajectory variance during grokking, comparable to the 68--83\% in modular arithmetic.
 The execution manifold is effectively rank-1 in both cases. \item \textbf{Curvature accumulation.} On both SCAN and Dyck, the commutator defect spikes before grokking, with structured non-commutativity in the learning subspace (exec/random ratio 2--3$\times$).
-This matches the orthogonal curvature explosion reported in modular arithmetic. \item \textbf{Escape.} Intervention experiments on both SCAN and Dyck confirm that the curvature dynamics are causally implicated: boosting the defect accelerates escape (on both tasks), while suppressing orthogonal flow delays or prevents it (on all three tasks tested). \end{enumerate}
+This matches the orthogonal curvature explosion reported in modular arithmetic. \item \textbf{Escape.} Intervention experiments on both SCAN and Dyck confirm that the curvature dynamics are causally implicated: boosting the defect accelerates escape (on both tasks), while suppressing orthogonal flow delays or prevents it (on all three tasks tested). \item \textbf{Spectral alignment.} The spectral geometry analysis (Section~\ref{sec:spectral}) reveals a complementary signature: the matrix commutator $\norm{\comm{W_Q}{W_K}}_F$ peaks before grokking (6/6 runs) and then collapses as $W_Q$ and $W_K$ approach simultaneous diagonalizability.
+Phase portraits show grokking trajectories sweeping from high-commutator/low-gap to low-commutator/high-gap, while controls remain stationary.
+This connects the loss-landscape geometry (commutator defect $\defect$) to the representation geometry (weight-matrix eigenbasis alignment). \end{enumerate}

 The one departure from the modular arithmetic picture is the SCAN PC1 trajectory, which does not show pre-grokking de-concentration.
 This suggests that the \emph{execution manifold formation}---the rank-1 confinement---may follow different trajectories depending on architecture, even if the \emph{curvature dynamics} (defect onset, scaling law) are universal.
 The commutator defect thus provides a more fundamental diagnostic than spectral concentration.